Robert Stewart, Viscount Castlereagh: Reaction to his death

 Some of his opponents were damning in their verdicts.
-Thomas Creevy defied "any human being to discover a single feature of his character that can stand a moment’s criticism.
+Thomas Creevy defied "any human being to discover a single feature of his character that can stand a moment's criticism.
 By experience, good manners and great courage, he managed a corrupt House of Commons pretty well, with some address.
 This is the whole of his intellectual merit.
 He had a limited understanding and no knowledge, and his whole life was spent in an avowed, cold-blooded contempt of every honest public principle."
 Sir Robert Wilson believed that there had never been "a greater enemy to civil liberty or a baser slave."

 Others of Castlereagh's political opponents were more gracious in their epigrams.
 Henry Brougham, a Whig politician and later the Lord Chancellor, who had battled frequently with Castlereagh, once almost to the point of calling him out, and had denigrated his skills as Leader, wrote in the week following Castlereagh's death:

-Put all their other men together in one scale, and poor Castlereagh in the other – single he plainly weighed them down ...
-One can't help feeling a little for him, after being pitted against him for several years, pretty regularly.
-It is like losing a connection suddenly.
-Also he was a gentleman, and the only one amongst them.

 Modern historians stress the success of Castlereagh's career in spite of the hatred and ignominy he suffered.
 Trevelyan contrasts his positive achievements and his pitiful failures.
 His diplomacy was applauded by historians.
 For example, in 1919 diplomatic historians recommended his wise policies of 1814–1815 to the British delegation to the Paris peace conferences that ended the First World War.
 Historian R. J. White underscores the paradox: